NuChwezi/blackshrines-web/README.md

 **The School**

 Not really an online school as such - that will have it's own place eventually.
 There's a presentation of some of the fundamental principles taught at the NuChwezi Esoteric School, as well as a selection of special books meant to be readily accessed by students of the LHP and the other dark/blacker arts and sciences as are taught at NES.

+There's a fine selection of books aimed at grounding you in the practical and theoretical aspects of pragmatic black magick.
+We try not to give a particular system precendence, but believe that with a good understanding of the material presented, one ought be versatile in any forms of the art and science.

 **The Community**